 Can I make a local authority abuse claim?

-Child sexual abuse often occurs in the home, behind closed doors.
-In these cases children are dependent on local authorities, councils and social services to protect them from continuing harm, usually by removing them from the environment in which the abuse is likely to take place.
+Child abuse often occurs in the home, behind closed doors.
+In these cases children are dependent on local authorities, councils and social services to protect them from continuing harm, usually by removing them from the environment in which the risk of abuse is present.

 We can also assist where children have been abused by their foster carers.
-In 2017 the courts said that local councils were 'vicariously liable' for abuse carried out by foster carers.
-In other words, the council are legally responsible for abuse carried out by foster carers even if the council were not themslves at fault.
-This means that if you were abused whilst in foster care you will be entitled to make a compensation claim against the council.
-You can read case studies of successful foster care abuse claims here and here.
+In 2017 the courts said that local councils were responsible for abuse carried out by foster carers and are legally responsible for that abuse.
+This means that if you were abused while in foster care you will be entitled to make a compensation claim against the council.
+You can read case studies of successful foster care abuse claims we have made here and here.

 If you have been abused or neglected in the family home as a consequence of social service’s failure to remove or protect you, or if you were abused by a foster carer, then contact us now for free initial legal guidance in the strictest confidence.